 I’m pretty happy with the hiring process at Treehouse.
 Over the course of my career, I’ve been through (and conducted) interviews that ranged from borderline inane (“Why are manhole covers round?”) to pretty intense (“Here are some coding problems.
 You have 10 hours.
 Begin.”).
 I’ve filtered through resumes and listened to coworkers explain why they thought this particular candidate would be a bad fit “because he doesn’t seem to understand enough about how diesel engines work.”

-Hiring developers at Treehouse is pretty painless, though - in part because we’ve been careful to build a solid team, but also because we take a lot of care to cut the BS out of the interview process.
+Hiring developers at Treehouse is pretty painless, though – in part because we we’ve been careful to build a solid team, but also because we take a lot of care to cut to the BS out of the interview process.

 Step 1: The Questions